Vibrational infrared and Raman spectra of the methanol molecule with equivariant neural-network property surfaces: Numerical results

 Some further comments regarding the $\nu_6$ fundamental vibration and its tunnelling splitting are necessary.
 We observe strong mixing of the basis functions, \emph{e.g.,} the mixing of $6_1,7_1,11_1$, and torsional functions.
 The non-degenerate fork of the $\nu_6$ fundamental vibration is assigned to 1319.9~$\mathrm{cm}^{-1}$\ (No.~27~state in Table~S6, Ref.~\citenum{Sunaga2025JCP_PES}), but the $6_1$ basis function has non-negligible contributions to two degenerate pairs within $\pm 25$~$\mathrm{cm}^{-1}$.
 There are degenerate states with strong $6_1$ contribution at 1298.2~$\mathrm{cm}^{-1}$\ (No.~25-26) and at 1343.5~$\mathrm{cm}^{-1}$\ (No.~29-30), which correspond to --21.1~$\mathrm{cm}^{-1}$\ and +23.6~$\mathrm{cm}^{-1}$\ tunnelling splittings, respectively, depending on which state we assign to the $\nu_6$ tunnelling manifold.
 Sibert and Castillo-Char\'a \cite{Sibert2005JCP} also noted (in the footnote to their Table~VI) the strong mixing of $\nu_6$.
 Ref.~\citenum{Bowman2007JPCA}, using the reaction path-Hamiltonian, reported the $\nu_6$ tunnelling splitting to be +20.01~$\mathrm{cm}^{-1}$\ (without further discussion of possible mixing).

-For the dipole transition moments, we list the experimental values taken from TABLE~VIII of Ref.~\citenum{Gribakin2017PRA_methanol}, which compiled data from liquid phase-phase experiments.\cite{Dang-Nhu1990JMS,Florian1997MP,Bertie1997JMS} The $\left<\mu_\mr{fi}\right>^2$ matrix element qualitatively reproduces the general trends seen in the data available from liquid phase, but large deviations (most likely, due to the condensed-phase environment in that experimental dataset) are seen in the $e$-type modes (\emph{e.g.,} \ce{CH3} antisymmetric stretch, $\nu_2$ and $\nu_9$).
+For the dipole transition moments, we list the experimental values taken from TABLE~VIII of Ref.~\citenum{Gribakin2017PRA_methanol}, which compiled data from liquid phase experiments.\cite{Dang-Nhu1990JMS,Florian1997MP,Bertie1997JMS} The $\left<\mu_\mr{fi}\right>^2$ matrix element qualitatively reproduces the general trends seen in the data available from the liquid phase, but large deviations (most likely, due to the condensed-phase environment in that experimental dataset) are seen in the $e$-type modes (\emph{e.g.,} \ce{CH3} antisymmetric stretch, $\nu_2$ and $\nu_9$).

 All transition matrix elements, for both the electric dipole and the polarizability, are computed with the 675 vibrational states obtained in this work.
 First, the transition integrals, $\left< \mu_a\right>$ and $\left< \alpha_{ab}\right>$, are evaluated in the path-following Eckart frame; further quantities, \emph{e.g.,} $\left<\mu\right>^2$, $a^2$, and $\gamma^2$ are constructed from these integrals.
-Fig.~\ref{fig:color_plot} provides a visual overview of the data; the full dataset (as plain text) is provided as \SM.
+Figure~\ref{fig:color_plot} highlights the computed data for all transitions of the 675 states; the full dataset (as plain text) is provided as \SM.

 In addition to the transitions from the ZPV to vibrations with significant contributions to the fundamental modes, we can observe non-negligible matrix elements connecting fundamentals, overtones, and combination bands.
 Large matrix elements are obtained for (a) the torsional excitation and (b) mode coupling states, \emph{e.g.,} (a) No. 10 $(E,\nu_\tau=3,0)$ and No. 599 $(E,\nu_\tau=3,3_1,5_2)$ states, which correspond to the excitation of the $3_1$ mode, and (b) No. 20 $(E,\nu_\tau=0,7_1,11_1)$ and No. 190 $(E,\nu_\tau=0,7_1+5_1)$ states, which correspond to the excitation of the $5_1$ mode, while other modes are also changed.
 The coloured plots for $\left<\mu\right>^2$ and $a^2$ look similar at first glance, but the isotropic term $a^2$ becomes small when some of the $\left<\alpha_{ii}\right>$ components have opposite signs with similar absolute values (see \Eq{eq:a_gamma}).
 Interestingly, the figure for $\gamma^2$ shows more matrix elements with relatively large values, although its absolute values for a specific configuration are smaller than those of $a^2$ (\FIG{fig:1D_tor_pol} and \ref{fig:r4_CH_pol}).